preserving what matters to you

 Estate gifts to the Foundation allow you to retain assets during your lifetime while also providing for the future of the community you care about!
 Such gifts may also offer tax benefits to your estate and heirs.
 You can give a stated dollar amount, a specific property, a percentage of your estate or the remainder after distributions to other beneficiaries.

-You can also choose to give your assets now and to receive income for life.
 Transferring cash, securities or property to the Foundation can reduce your income tax, capital gains tax, and estate tax burdens.

 working with your advisor and the Foundation